 - We’ll do arts and crafts or themed activities every day.

-- We typically do at least one theme-based outing every week.
+- We hope to resume field trips during Summer 2022, pending public health guidance/regulations.
+We typically do at least one theme-based outing every week.

 - Unless weather is terrible, we’ll walk to a nearby playground for lunch and outdoor time daily.